Gradual C0: Symbolic Execution for Gradual Verification: 's Design and Implementation

 Further, $\rchecks$ is used to collect run-time checks down a particular execution path in \gviper. $\rchecks$ is a 3-tuple $(\bcs_p,~ \origin_p,~ \rcs_p)$ where $\bcs_p$ is the set of branch conditions collected down the execution path $p$, $\origin_p$ is the current origin that is set and reset during execution, and $\rcs$ is the set of run-time checks collected down $p$.
 Two auxiliary functions are used to modify $\rchecks$: \predicate{addcheck} and \predicate{addbc}.
-The \predicate{addcheck} function takes an $\rchecks$ collection $\rchecks_{arg}$, a $\location$ $\phi_l$ denoting the position of the check, and the check itself.
-It returns a new $\rchecks$ collection that is a copy of $\rchecks_{arg}$ with a run-time check added to $\rchecks_{arg}.\rcs$.
+The \predicate{addcheck} function takes an $\rchecks$ collection $\rchecks_{arg}$, a $\location$ $\phi_l$ for a check, and the check itself, and returns a copy of $\rchecks_{arg}$ with the run-time check added to $\rchecks_{arg}.\rcs$.
 If necessary, \predicate{addcheck} uses $\rchecks_{arg}.\origin$ and substitution to ensure $\phi_l$ and the check refer to the correct context.
 For example, let $\phi_l$ and check $\phi_c$ come from asserting a precondition for $\sCall{z}{m}{y}$.
 Then, \predicate{addcheck} performs the substitutions: $\phi_l[t \mapsto m_{arg}]$ (precondition declaration context) and $\phi_c[t \mapsto y]$ (method call context) where $t$ is the symbolic value for $y$.
-The \predicate{addbc} function similarly takes in $\rchecks$, a $\location$ for a branch condition, and the condition itself.
-It returns $\rchecks'$, which is a copy of $\rchecks$ but with a branch condition added to $\rchecks.\bcs$.
-The \predicate{addbc} function also performs substitution similar to \predicate{addcheck}.
+The \predicate{addbc} function operates similarly to \predicate{addcheck} but for branch conditions.